An Overview of Microservices Architecture & Design

 Intelligence in the Endpoints

-Microservices gravitate toward intelligent endpoints and dumb pipes.
+Microservices gravitate toward intelligent endpoints and dumb pipelines.
 This makes each service logically decoupled and cohesive.
 The endpoints have the intelligence to receive requests, apply business logic, and then respond.
-This approach is more similar to the World Wide Web or UNIX.
+This approach is more similar to the internet or UNIX.

-Another approach used by microservices is to use lightweight message buses, like RabbitMQ, which offer only basic routing facilities.
+Another approach used by microservices is to use robust message buses, like Apache Kafka or RabbitMQ, which offer only basic routing facilities.
 In this case, also, intelligence lives in the endpoints.

 Decentralized Control of Languages and Data